LucasHasting/KDL-DL-Project/README.md

 ## Build Instructions - The Project

 First, ensure python version 8.0 (64-bit) is installed, it can be installed [here](https://www.python.org/downloads/release/python-380/) and that git is installed, it can be installed [here](https://git-scm.com/install/).
+It is highly recommended to use a CUDA GPU (you may need to lookup if your GPU is supported).
+You can install CUDA drivers [here](https://developer.nvidia.com/cuda-downloads).

 Next, go to where python is installed in the terminal/cmd prompt using